Living in Pittsboro, NC: What Buyers Should Know

 Who Pittsboro, NC Is Best For

-Pittsboro is often a good option for buyers who:
+Pittsboro is often a strong fit for buyers who:

 • Want larger lots or rural-style living

-• Commute to Chapel Hill, Durham, or RTP and are comfortable with longer drives
+• Are comfortable commuting to Chapel Hill, Durham, or RTP

-• Value space and community character over proximity to central Wake County
+• Value community character over immediate retail access

 Chaham Park Outoor Concert